MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acpitabl/ne-acpitabl-_ivhd_entry_type.md

 ## -description

+Enumerates the I/O Virtualization Hardware Definition (IVHD) entry types.

 ## -enum-fields

 ### -field IvhdEntryTypePad4

+Value is 0.

 ### -field IvhdEntryTypeAll

+Value is 1.

 ### -field IvhdEntryTypeSelect

+Value is 2.

 ### -field IvhdEntryTypeStartRange

+Value is 3.

 ### -field IvhdEntryTypeEndRange

+Value is 4.

 ### -field IvhdEntryTypePad8

+Value is 64.

 ### -field IvhdEntryTypeAliasSelect

+Value is 66.

 ### -field IvhdEntryTypeAliasStartRange

+Value is 67.

 ### -field IvhdEntryTypeExtendedSelect

+Value is 70.

 ### -field IvhdEntryTypeExtendedStartRange

+Value is 71.

 ### -field IvhdEntryTypeSpecialDevice

+Value is 72.

 ### -field IvhdEntryTypeAcpiDevice

+Value is 0xF0.

 ## -remarks